 To receive the latest information via email, click on Email me updates and enter the details required.

-The Snowy River estuary at Marlo is currently open.
+The Snowy River estuary at Marlo has recently closed to the sea.

 Snowy River estuary at Marlo

 A semi-permanent entrance is maintained through the dune barrier at Marlo.

 In the two decades between 1998 and 2018, the estuary closed on eight occasions.
 The closures have typically occurred in autumn as a result of low summer flows.
 Another contributing factor is the sea conditions and wind direction prior to closure.